labring/sealos/README.md

 # Quick Start
 ## Pre
 * Install and start docker
-* Download[offline package](http://store.lameleg.com) copy it to /root.
+* Download [offline package](http://store.lameleg.com) copy it to /root.
 PS: if you star sealos, you can download it free.

 ## Install
 ```